 Contact: Sherri Snelling at (949) 887-1903 or email@example.com

-WASHINGTON – The fourth annual U.S. News & World Report Leadership Forum, “Healthcare of Tomorrow,” features national thought leaders, including Rohit Varma, MD, MPH, interim dean of the Keck School of Medicine of USC and president of USC Care physician medical group, speaking on a range of topics that will shape the future of America’s health care system.
+WASHINGTON – The fourth annual U.S. News & World Report Leadership Forum, “Healthcare of Tomorrow,” features national thought leaders, including Rohit Varma, MD, MPH, speaking on a range of topics that will shape the future of America’s health care system.
 Varma, who also serves as the director of the University of Southern California (USC) Roski Eye Institute and is the only ophthalmologist speaking at the event, will be featured on the panel, “Telemedicine Comes of Age.”

 The telemedicine panel is one of the highly anticipated discussions during the conference, an event that unites the nation’s top health care leaders to exchange ideas, share best practices, and set new standards for patient care.
 Varma will highlight Keck Medicine of USC’s Virtual Care Clinic (VCC), a unique, holistic approach to providing patients access to medical experts anytime, anywhere using the latest digital health tools.
 He will also discuss the current pilot study between USC and VSP Global using the world’s first eyeglasses with a wearable sensor for biometric tracking.